- Based in Weston Super Mare

 - Level 3 Diploma in Health and Social Care Adults Generic Pathway

-- Level 4 Award in Delivering Personalisation in Practice in Health and Social Care
+- Level 3 Diploma in Health and Social Care Advanced Apprenticeship (Adults)

 - Level 3 Diploma in Health and Social Care – Adults with Learning Disabilities